benhammen/documentation-gradle-plugins/README.md

         \repos\documentation-gradle-plugins
         \repos\maven-repo

-Push new version to this project's repo.
+Push the new version to this project's repo.

 Publish library by invoking the `gradlew publish` command.
 This will install the library, source, and doc jars into the local maven repo.